akuklev/akuklev.github.io/README.md

 describing quantum arenas where separate objects can be entangled.
 There, the separately created objects generally do not remain separable objects, and the picture of arenas as collections of distinct objects becomes fuzzy.
-We cannot reason in terms of "distinct particles" anymore, and have to reason in terms of "field quanta", with quantum arenas playing the role of quantum fields.
+We cannot reason in terms of "distinct particles" any more, and have to reason in terms of "field quanta", with quantum arenas playing the role of quantum fields.
 We assume this analogy can be made precise and will allow describing quantum computations and perhaps also non-discrete quantum processes in general